fbpx

 Software

-Don’t forget about software integration, either.
+Don’t forget about music production software integration, either.

 Some interfaces come bundled with DAWs or plugins, which can be a great way to get started.